jibsen/parg/README.md

 -----

 The include file `parg.h` contains documentation in the form of [doxygen][] comments.
-A configuration file is included, so you can simply run `doxygen` to generate documentation in HTML format.
+A configuration file is included, run `doxygen` to generate documentation in HTML format.

+You can add the source files `parg.c` and `parg.h` to your own projects.

-`parg` uses [CMake][] to generate build systems.
-To create one for the tools on your platform, and build `parg`, use something along the lines of:
+For CI, `parg` uses [CMake][] to provide an easy way to build and test across various platforms and toolsets.
+To create a build system for the tools on your platform, and build `parg`, use something along the lines of:

 ~~~sh
 mkdir build